Quick Summary

 The 1907 Surat split within the Indian National Congress was later healed through the Lucknow Pact.
 This pact showed that the Indian National Congress and the Muslim League were united in their efforts against the British.

-The official reason for the controversial Partition of Bengal 1905 was improved administrative practices.
+The official reason for the controversial Partition of Bengal in 1905 was improved administrative practices.
 But Indians suspected that this reason was just a tactic under the British policy of Divide and Rule.

 In 1914, the Komagata Maru, a ship carrying 376 Indian immigrants, primarily Punjabis, arrived in Canada, where many passengers faced Canada’s discriminatory immigration laws.
 The people onboard faced further hardships due to police action after returning to Calcutta, which symbolized the racial discrimination and prejudice faced by Indians in British colonies.

-The Ghadar Movement was initiated in 1913 by Indian immigrants in the United States and Canada aiming to end the oppressive British rule.
+The Ghadar Movement was initiated in 1913 by Indian immigrants in the United States and Canada, aiming to end the oppressive British rule.
 The Ghadar Party published revolutionary literature, including the Ghadar newspaper, to raise awareness about the cause.

 The Movement took place in 3 phases over the years from 1885 to 1947:

-This phase aimed at achieving swaraj or self-government independent from the British Raj.
+This phase aimed at achieving swaraj or self-government, independent from the British Raj.
 The leaders assertively demanded political freedom.
 They followed militant forms of protest and collective action by uniting Indians nationwide.
 They laid the foundation for the idea of seeking complete Independence.
 Famous leaders like Bal Gangadhar Tilak, Bipin Chandra Pal, and Lala Lajpat Rai were prominent in this phase.
 They used non-cooperation, boycotts, and civil disobedience to resist British policies and repression.
 This period witnessed movements like the Swadeshi Movement and the Non-Cooperation Movement.

 The early Indian National Congress (INC) was led by moderates who advocated for gradual political reforms within the British Raj.
 Here are some key figures: